DesktopECHO/kWSL/README.md

 Added exclusion for C:\kWSL\rootfs\usr\local\go\bin\*
 ```

-The installer will download all necessary packages to convert the old Debian Buster image into Devuan Linux with KDE.
+The installer will download all the necessary packages to convert the Windows Store Debian image into Devuan Linux with KDE.
 Near the end of the script you will be prompted to create a non-root user.
 This user will be automatically added to sudo'ers.

 ```